dtran44/Java-Code-Quiz/README.md

 ## Description
 The goal of this project was to create a quiz to test the user on JavaScript fundamentals.
 To create the quiz, I used HTML, CSS and Javacript.
 Specifically, I learnt how to:

-- Create an array with the questions, options and answer for the quiz
+- Create an array with the questions, options and the correct answer for the quiz
 - Create a function which displays the questions and checks answers
-- Use a timer interval for the quiz and the remaining time would become the score of the user
+- Use a timer interval for the quiz and created a function where the remaining time would become the score of the user
 - Use local Storage to store the user's score and initials once the quiz is completed
-- Display the user's score and intials on a high score page
+- Display the user's score and intials on a high score page and provide an option to clear the scores from the page

 ## Installation